 Mountains cover the majority of land in Japan, and forests spread across 70% of the country’s land.
 Much of Japan’s society, culture, and traditions are rooted in the mountains and forest.

 Indeed in 2016, the national holiday, “Mountain Day” was established for these reasons.
 On the other hand, Japan is also a marine nation surrounded by the ocean.
 These natural features are reflected in the widespread research and education conducted throughout Japan in Forest Science and Marine Science.

 Although the mountain areas are often the subject of research and education in individual research labs at universities and research organizations, an adequate system of research and education for the comprehensive exploration of mountains does not currently exist.
 For this reason, at the University of Tsukuba our aim is to establish a study of Mountain Science that spans science, agriculture, and engineering.

 Somewhere significantly higher than its surroundings, somewhere with a high elevation, somewhere with a substantial slope.

-Hearing the word “mountain” may only evoke thoughts of lofty and steep mountans, but at the Mountain Science Center at the University of Tsukuba, we think of the mountains intimately intertwined with our lifestyles in a broad sense, and cover what people familiarly consider mountains as well as everything from the mountain’s summit to its foothtills, satoyama, which is the area between the foothills and arable flatland, and forests.
+Hearing the word “mountain” may only evoke thoughts of lofty and steep mountains, but at the Mountain Science Center at the University of Tsukuba, we think of the mountains intimately intertwined with our lifestyles in a broad sense, including what people familiarly consider mountains as well as everything from the mountain’s summit to its foothtills, satoyama, which is the area between the foothills and arable flatland, and forests.